OmarMiniesy/Notes/Security/Web Application Security/DOM Based Vulnerabilities.md

 > Manipulated by JavaScript.

 > DOM attacks arise when a website takes JavaScript from users, or a **source**, and passes it into a function, a **sink**.
-> DOM vulnerabilities occcur when problems arise from client-side code manipulating attacker-controllable data.
+> DOM vulnerabilities occur when problems arise from client-side code manipulating attacker-controllable data.

 > The URL is accessed via the `location` object.